Project

 Developers repeatedly try to build enormous tourist resorts at Cabo Pulmo.
 The proposed resorts typically include tens of thousands of hotel rooms, golf courses, an airport, sports clubs, and more—and require new housing development for thousands of employees.

-AIDA has been instrumental in defeating these projects.
+AIDA's work has been instrumental in ensuring the survival and health of Cabo Pulmo's ecosystems.
 We continue monitoring the situation and working with national partners to make legal protections for the reef stronger and permanent.

 fishermen loading a boat at sunrise